Sazz01/CMEECourseWork/week1/README.md

 Project Title: CMEE Coursework Repository Week 1

-Brief Description: A compilation of code and tasks to be assessed as part of our final grade of CMEE Mres at Imperial College London.
-Instructions for the coding tasks can be found at  https://mhasoba.github.io/TheMulQuaBio/intro.html.
+Brief Description: A compilation of code and tasks from week 1 to be assessed as part of our final grade of CMEE Mres at Imperial College London.
+Instructions for the coding tasks can be found at  https://mhasoba.github.io/TheMulQuaBio/intro.html in chapters UNIX and Linux, Shell scripting, Version control with Git and Scientific documents with LaTeX

-Languages used within the project: bash version 5.0.17(1)
+Languages used within the project:
+    bash version 5.0.17(1)

 Dependencies used within the project:
     Visual Studio Code 1.60.2
-    LaTeX 3.14159265
+    TeX 3.14159265
     Git 2.25.1

 Installation: